replicatedhq/pvmigrate/README.md

 ## Preflight Validation

-`pvmigrate` can perform preflight migration validation to catch any potential failures prior to the migration.
+`pvmigrate` will run preflight migration validation to catch any potential failures prior to the migration.

 Currently supported validations are:
 - Checking for existence of storage classes